 Fresh blueberries will yield the best results, however frozen blueberries will work in a pinch.
 Do not thaw the fruit before baking, as this will add too much water to the mix.
 Keep in mind, frozen blueberries will produce a more liquid-y layer.
 You may need to add about 15 minutes more to the cook time.
 If the topping starts to brown too soon, gently cover with foil (don’t seal the foil, just lay it over top).

-Skip the canned blueberry fillings sold in grocery stores and make the blueberry cobbler filling yourself.
+Skip the canned blueberry fillings sold in grocery stores and make the fruit layer yourself.
 Trust me, it’s so much more delicious!

-The crust part is easy to make and the filling is a mix of just 3 ingredients.
+The crust is easy to make and the fruit part is a mix of just 3 ingredients.
 SO simple, yet so satisfying.
 Here’s a quick rundown of the process, but for full instructions, reference the recipe card at the bottom of the post.

-- Start by adding the blueberries, cornstarch, and lemon juice to a bowl and toss gently to combine.
-Let this blueberry mixture sit while you prepare the topping.
+- Make the filling.
+Start by adding the blueberries, cornstarch, and lemon juice to a medium bowl and toss gently to combine.
+Let this mixture sit while you prepare the topping.

-- In a smaller bowl, stir together the oil, vanilla and egg whites.
+- Make the crust.
+In a separate large bowl, whisk together the dry ingredients for the crust.
+Make a well in the center of the bowl; set aside.
+In a small bowl, stir together the oil, vanilla and egg whites.
 Add this liquid mixture to the well in the bowl with the dry ingredients and stir wet ingredients with the dry ingredients until just combined.

-- Spray a pie dish with nonstick cooking spray and transfer the filling to the dish.
-Then, drop dollops of dough, evenly, over the blueberry filling.
+- Bake.
+Spray a 9-inch pie dish with nonstick cooking spray and transfer the filling to the dish.
+Then, drop dollops of batter, evenly, over the blueberries.
 Sprinkle the cinnamon/sugar mixture over the top and bake for about 40 minutes.
 You’ll know the cobbler is done when the juices are bubbling around the edges and the topping is golden brown.

-- Once fully cooked, allow the cobbler to cool for at least 15 minutes.
-Serve with some whipped cream or whipped topping, or a scoop of vanilla ice cream.
+- Serve.
+Once fully cooked, allow the cobbler to cool for at least 15 minutes.
+The longer it cools and firms up, the better the consistency when spooning out to serve.
+Pair with some whipped cream or whipped topping, or a scoop of vanilla ice cream.
 Yes, please!!

 I’ve even used it as a topping for buttermilk waffles.
 It was just as scrumptious as what you might imagine!